slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"The aim of argument, or of discussion, should not be victory, but progress."
 -- Joseph Joubert*
+> *"The more we disagree, the more chance there is that at least one of us is right.*
 -->

 > *"Admit when you’re wrong.
 Shut up when you’re right."